 Maybe you've been thinking about composting, but aren't sure how to start.
 Or perhaps you heard compost piles are smelly, or attract bugs and mice.
 Whatever your lame excuse is, give it up.
-Here are the 7 best reasons for composting.
+Here are 8 good reasons why compost is a great idea.

 1. Composting Is Easy